-If a FN does not want to pursue PR through the International Faculty & Scholars (IFS) office, they may hire, upon receiving sponsorship from their department, one of the attorneys who has been authorized to represent the UA.
+If a FN does not want to pursue PR through the International Faculty & Scholars (IFS) office, they may hire, upon receiving sponsorship from their department, one of the attorneys who has been authorized to represent UArizona.

-IFS must still sign the G-28, which allows the UA approved attorney to represent the University throughout the immigration process.
-IFS will not sign a G-28 or any immigration forms for an attorney other than those who have been authorized to represent UA.
+IFS must still sign the G-28, which allows the UArizona approved attorney to represent the University throughout the immigration process.
+IFS will not sign a G-28 or any immigration forms for an attorney other than those who have been authorized to represent UArizona.

 Furthermore, FNs and departments are not allowed to employ an attorney who is not authorized to represent UArizona in immigration matters to pursue any employment-based immigrant or non-immigrant status, including H-1B, O-1, or PR.